 1. Stovetop Repair

 Place your skillet on the stove and warm it over medium-high heat.
-Take a paper towel wad or clean cloth and dip it in about two tablespoons of oil.
+Take a paper towel wad or clean cloth and dip it in about two tablespoons of a high-quality cooking oil.
 Holding the paper towel or cloth with either tongs or your hand, wipe down the interior surface of the pan until the oil smokes and the remaining oil residue is gone.
 Reapply the oil and repeat this process three to five times, ensuring the oil smokes and is absorbed and allowing the pan to cool slightly between applications.

-2. Oven RepairFor especially thorough reseasoning, oven repair is a method that uses higher heat and deeper penetration for your pan.
+2. Oven RepairFor especially thorough re-seasoning, oven repair is a method that uses higher heat and deeper penetration for your pan.
 Follow these necessary steps for seasoning:

 - Prepare: First, preheat your oven anywhere from 325 to 500 degrees, depending on how much repair you think your cast-iron skillet will need.
-Higher heats will only help the oils absorb more deeply and quickly into your pan.
+Higher heat will only help the oils absorb more deeply and quickly into your pan.

 - Wash: Under warm, running water, wash out your pan with a small amount of soap or salt and a stiff brush or sponge.
 It is important to remember that you should not normally wash cast iron with soap unless you follow the cleaning with a seasoning because acidic liquids can wear down the seasoning layer.
 In this case, you may use dish soap.

-- Rinse: Rinse off your skillet, removing all traces of soap, dust and dirt, then thoroughly dry it off with paper towels or a dry, clean cloth.
+- Rinse: Rinse off your skillet, removing all traces of soap, dust, and dirt, then thoroughly dry it off with paper towels or a dry, clean cloth.